nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/Browsers.md

 ## Verify mitigations

 Verify the latest version of each browser is installed.
-The only other browser that may require additional verification are Chromium-based browsers, such as Chrome or Opera, if the Site Isolation feature was enabled.
+The only browsers that may require additional verification are Chromium-based browsers, such as Chrome or Opera, if the Site Isolation feature was enabled through Group Policy.

 ### Chrome